aerickson/tf_authoritative_scanner/README.md

 Authoritative Terraform resources should be used when setting up new infrastructure, but when managing inherited infrastructure it's extremely dangerous.

+# TODO

+- add an option to show the list of authoritative resources checked for
+- note what the exception comment required is
+  -  `# terraform_authoritative_scanner_ok`

 ## Relevant Links

 - mentions the danger of authoritative resources and other reasons not to use